isolde-r/Frontend-FinalProject/Team3/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+When building and deploying as a subfolder to domain, change paths of background-images in dist-main-file as follows: url(./assets/img/fotographer/photographer_3.jpg) url(./assets/img/fotographer/contact-background1.jpg) url(./assets/img/fotographer/hero_testimonials.jpg)